bashiroglu/learning-nodejs-natours-1/readme.md

 This is learning based project which I learn node basics and preferably advanced features.
-The idea of this project was taken from Jonas Schmedtmann's Udemy course called [ Node.js, Express, MongoDB & More: The Complete Bootcamp 2020](https://www.udemy.com/course/nodejs-express-mongodb-bootcamp/) and followed along with videos and added some extra feature.
+The idea of this project was taken from Jonas Schmedtmann's Udemy course called [ Node.js, Express, MongoDB & More: The Complete Bootcamp 2020](https://www.udemy.com/course/nodejs-express-mongodb-bootcamp/) and followed along with videos and hepefully added some extra feature.

 The name of project: learning-nodejs-natours-1